imadoszmt/alx-low_level_programming/0x00-hello_world/README.md

 1-compiler: a script that compiles a C file stored in $CFILE but does not link.
 The output file will named same as the C file, but with extension .o (object file) instead of .c .

 2-assembler: a script that generates the assembly code of a C code of a file stored in $CFILE variable and save it in an output file.The output file has the same name as as the C file with the extension .s (Assembly file) instead of .c (C file).

+3-name: a script that compiles a C file stored in $CFILE variable and creates an executable named 'cisfun'.